 I have also recently started working on the 2nd century CE North African writer, Apuleius, and am currently working on a creative writing project in relation to his Apology.

-I teach graduate and undergraduate courses in Latin language, literature and Roman culture, including its reception in film with the GE Classics 42.
+I teach graduate and undergraduate courses in Latin language, literature and Roman culture, including its reception in cinema with the GE Classics 42

 - Ovid’s Revisions: The Editor as Author

 - Cambridge, 2013